 RCMP Warns Stew About The Devils Army

-The RCMP had just told Stew Young about the Devils Army moving to town, and trying to sound professorial and in control, this was Stew’s idiotic response to the voters and the media.
+The RCMP had just told Stew Young about the Devils Army moving to town.
+Trying to sound professorial and in control, this was Stew’s idiotic response to the voters and the media.

 “We don’t condone criminal activity,” Young said.
 “If they’re a legitimate biker group [My Underline]or whatever, that’s fine.
 I’m hoping they are, and there are no issues.”